krynju/dtable_benchmarks/blogpost.md

 ## Grouped reduction (all columns)

 The situation with an all column reduction looks very similiar.
-Overall the `DTable` managed to be on average ~22.3 times faster than its main competitor `Dask`.
+Overall the `DTable` managed to offer an average ~22.3 times speeup over its main competitor `Dask`.

 Again, `DTable` is heavily falling behind on smaller data sizes compared to `DataFrames.jl` due to the significant entry overhead, which will have to be investigated in the future.